rently-io/.github/profile/README.md

 # Release management

 ### CI/CD
-Perhaps one of the greatest assets surrounding an IT project is proper a Continous Intergration and Delievery enveronment.
+Perhaps one of the greatest assets surrounding an IT project is a proper continous intergration and delievery enveronment.
 The project relies on Github actions to perfom various CI/CD tasks.
 Upon each PRs

 ### Testing